brniamut/GildedRose-Refactoring-Kata/README.md

 ### Sixth Refactor
 Let's make this whole thing immutable.
 Let's use the map function, so that the whole array of items is replaced at once

+### Seventh Refactor
+Kind of decided that making it immutable is not necessary.
+It's even better if the Item class itself contains its own update logic.
+In an ideal world, you could give an update function as a parameter to `new Item()` but because it's not like that, and this is a refactor we do break it up in the class itself